Baby Boomers May Lose the Option to Stay at Home

 The median Baby Boomer has reached retirement.
 As the largest generation ever to retire ages, demand for senior care services will inevitably skyrocket.
 Among these services, home care in particular will experience massive growth over the next decade because Americans more and more want to stay at home rather than move to a dedicated facility.
 Major companies across the U.S. are rushing to the industry to take advantage of its growth, and even Silicon Valley is entering the fray.
 The home care industry’s growth, however, is at risk of being stifled by a major crisis that is not discussed enough: the impending caregiver shortage.
 Seniors may prefer to stay in their homes as they age, but unless a solution emerges for the caregiver shortage, a large number of seniors may not have this option and may have to move to a dedicated facility.

-A Caregiver Shortage is Looming
+A Caregiver Shortage is Inevitable

 A recent AARP study looked at the number Americans who needed care versus how many people are available to provide that care.
 It showed a troubling trend.
-An estimated 40 million Americans currently provide unpaid or “informal” care to an adult over the age of 65.
+An estimated 40 million Americans currently provide unpaid family care or “informal” care to an adult over the age of 65.
 A similar study from the Pew Research Center, in collaboration with the Bureau of Labor Statistics, had similar findings: 40.4 million Americans provide care for an adult over 65 years of age.
 They also found that these caregivers tended to be between the ages of 45 and 64.
 In fact, nearly one in four adults in this age range act as a caregiver for an older adult in some capacity.
-While the number of people who need care is expected to grow to nearly 120 million by 2024, the number of informal caregivers is only expected to grow to 45 million.
-This means there is soon to be a massive shortage of informal caregivers, which will inevitably spill over into the paid caregiver sector.
+While the number of people who need care is expected to grow to nearly 120 million by 2024, the number of family or informal caregivers is only expected to grow to 45 million.
+This means there is soon to be a massive shortage of family or informal caregivers, which will inevitably spill over into the paid caregiver sector.
 But that’s not all good news for the industry.

 Are There Any Proposed Solutions to the Caregiver Shortage?

 As far as the nursing shortage is concerned, there are advocates, such as the American Nurses Association, who are lobbying the federal government to create incentives to attract more people to nursing.
 Among the proposals are federal grants to help fund nursing schools to ameliorate access to education programs, to expand diversity in the profession, and to repay loans for students in underserved areas, particularly in rural and low-income communities.
 Despite these efforts, it seems there is still too little being done to avoid a steep cliff where demand for home care services will far outpace the supply of labor.
 With the current debate on healthcare far from settled on Capitol Hill, the chances of any type of government reform, program, or incentive to help recruit new caregiving professionals are exceedingly slim.
 In this scenario, the home care industry will need to look within itself for a solution.